syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ---
 layout: post
-title: Sorting in Flutter DataGrid | DataTable | Syncfusion
+title: Sorting in Flutter DataGrid control | Syncfusion | DataTable
-description: Learn about how to to sort one or more columns with the tristate sorting and show sort numbers to indicate the sort order.
+description: Learn here all about Sorting feature of Syncfusion Flutter DataGrid (SfDataGrid) control and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---

-# Sorting in Flutter Datagrid
+# Sorting in Flutter Datagrid (SfDataGrid)

 The datagrid provides the built-in support to sort one or more columns by setting the [SfDataGrid.allowSorting](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/allowSorting.html) property to true.
 When sorting is applied, the datagrid automatically rearranges the data to match with the current sort criteria.
 When `SfDataGrid.allowSorting` is true, you can sort the data simply by tapping the column header.
 Once sorting is applied, the datagrid shows a sort icon in the respective column header indicating the sort direction.